Study skills: Reading and listening

 There are a variety of studies from different colleges nationwide that show peer-communication can help increase better study habits tremendously.
 One study shows that an average of 73% score increase was recorded by those who were enrolled in the classes surveyed.

 In order to make reading or reviewing material more engaging and active, learners can create cues that will stimulate recall later on.
 A cue can be a word, short phrase, or song that helps the learner access a memory that was encoded intentionally with this prompt in mind.
 The use of cues to aid memory has been popular for many years, however, research suggests that adopting cues made by others is not as effective as cues that learners create themselves.

 Self-testing is another effective practice, when preparing for exams or other standardized memory recall situations.
 Many students prepare for exams by simply rereading textbook passages or materials.
 However, it's likely that this can create a false sense of understanding because of the increased familiarity that students have with passages that they have reviewed recently or frequently.
-Instead, in 2006, Roediger and Karpicke studied eighth-grade students’ performance on history exams.
+Instead, in 2006, Roediger and Karpicke studied eighth-grade students' performance on history exams.
 Their results showed that students who tested themselves on material they had learned, rather than simply reviewing or rereading subjects had both better and longer lasting retention.
 The term Testing Effect is used to describe this increase in memory performance.

-Taking notes by using a computer can also deter impactful learning, even when students are using computers solely for the purpose note-taking and are not attempting to multitask, during lectures or study sessions.
+Taking notes by using a computer, (electronic notetaking), can also deter impactful learning, even when students are using computers solely for the purpose note-taking and are not attempting to multitask, during lectures or study sessions.
 This is likely due to shallower processing from students using computers to take notes.
 Taking notes on a computer often ushers a tendency for students to record lectures verbatim, instead of writing the points of a lecture in their own words.

 Speed reading, while trainable, results in lower accuracy, comprehension, and understanding.